-In this reflection and redirect of the Roundtable on Experimental Media and the City, Swagato Chakravorty encourages the contributors think through what might be at stake in experimental media’s relationship to the city and the built environment.Read More
+In this reflection on and preview of the Roundtable on Experimental Media and the City, Swagato Chakravorty encourages the contributors think through what might be at stake in experimental media’s relationship to the city and the built environment.Read More

 Mark Shiel considers some historical precedents for the current moment.Read More